Fisher Investments Review

 If you're considering Fisher Investments as your financial advisor, you're not alone.

-But is Fisher Investments the right financial management firm for you?
-Is it worth the fees?
+But is Fisher Investments the right firm for you?
+And is it worth the fees?

-Here's everything you need to know about Fisher Investments, how to know if it's the right firm for you, and 3 alternatives you should consider before choosing a financial advisor.
+Here's everything you need to know about Fisher Investments, whether it's the right firm for you, and three alternatives to consider before making your decision.

 What is Fisher Investments?

-The company still has the same goal 40 years later: to “help clients achieve their investment objectives with tailored solutions, a high degree of care, and a transparent fee structure.”
+More than 45 years after starting Fisher Investments, the company still has the same goal: to “help clients achieve their investment objectives with tailored solutions, a high degree of care, and a transparent fee structure.”

-While the firm offers some 401(k) solutions and works with a few institutional investors, it primarily serves private clients.
+While the firm offers some 401(k) solutions and works with a few institutional investors, it primarily serves private clients (individual investors) through personal wealth management.

 How does Fisher Investments work?